codersforcauses/django-nextjs-template/server/idiomatic-django.md

 ### Authentication ViewSet

-Create authentication endpoints using a ViewSet
+Create authentication endpoints using a ViewSet.

-See the implemntation in `users/views.py`.
+See the implementation in `users/views.py`.

 ### Using JWT Tokens